Deneb331/2P-JuanJoseRuizRuiz-SimonSays/README.md

 - Game buttons don't change image correctly - fixed making the button change their images adding and removing a temporal class.
 - Email button seems to not be working correctly - fixed after changing some errors in emailjs.send function and the params dictionary.
 - The functions executed with setTimeout() don't take the time expected to execute - The syntax of the setTimeout tool was wrong.
+- The message below the game don't show up correctly - fixed after noticing that it was needed to give the value to the p element with innerHTML instead of value.

 ## Deployment